Megus/defold-router/README.md

 A powerful screen manager for games built with [Defold Game Engine](https://www.defold.com).

 Defold doesn't provide standard functions to implement complex navigation between game screens.
 The provided examples only show the general idea of switching screens with collection proxies, but your game usually has more than just two screens.
-So I came up with an idea to develop a reusable navigation solution.
+So I came up with a plan to develop a reusable navigation solution.
 I took the inspiration from ```UINavigationContoller``` in iOS and React/Redux.
 My library was the first of its kind, but now other solutions also exist, e.g. [Monarch](https://www.defold.com/community/projects/88415/).

 **Features:**

-- 3 different ways to navigate between screens:
+- Three different ways to navigate between screens:
 	- State machine approach to navigation (which, I believe, suits games perfectly);
 	- Navigation stack (with two variants of pushing the scene to the stack);
 	- Popups.